andersonlemos/emites-client-api-docs/README.en.md

 Emites-Client is a Nexaas solution for issuing electronic invoices (NF-e) and consumer electronic invoices (NFC-e) developed in Java language.
 These documents can be issue in online or offline mode.

 Integration with the application is accomplished by sending messages to a TCP/IP socket interface.

-## Authentication

-The authentication mechanism is under development.

 ## Protocol